rrusk/OscarPropertyUsage/Background.md

 	statement = oscarProperties.getProperty("confidentiality_statement.v" + count))

-from oscar.OscarProperties.java that not be detected.
+from oscar.OscarProperties.java that will not be detected.
 Usage of this sort which generates a unlimited number of potential keys on the fly is difficult to detect.